Free and Bound T4

 What other tests might I have along with this test?

-Your healthcare provider may also order other tests to measure thyroid-related substances.
+You may need other tests to measure thyroid-related substances.
 These include:

 TSH, T3, and free T3